aws/sagemaker-python-sdk/doc/overview.rst

 to a SageMaker endpoint for inference without signing up for SageMaker Studio.

-The following topic give you information about Jumpstart components, as well as how to use the SageMaker Python SDK for these workflows.
+The following topic give you information about JumpStart components, as well as how to use the SageMaker Python SDK for these workflows.

 Prerequisites